AhldenBrough/python-challenge/README.md

 # python-challenge
 <br>

-## PyBank
+## PyBank ##
 <br>
 Given a cleaned csv of month to month profit/loss data, this program will calculate:
 <br>
-+ The total number of months included in the dataset
+* The total number of months included in the dataset
 <br>
-+The net total amount of "Profit/Losses" over the entire period
+* The net total amount of "Profit/Losses" over the entire period
 <br>
-+The changes in "Profit/Losses" over the entire period, and then the average of those changes
+* The changes in "Profit/Losses" over the entire period, and then the average of those changes
 <br>
-+The greatest increase in profits (date and amount) over the entire period
+* The greatest increase in profits (date and amount) over the entire period
 <br>
-+The greatest decrease in profits (date and amount) over the entire period
+* The greatest decrease in profits (date and amount) over the entire period
 <br>

-## PyPoll
+## PyPoll ##
 <br>
 Given a cleaned csv of votes containing the voters id, county, and chosen candidate, this program will calculate:
 <br>
-+The total number of votes cast
+* The total number of votes cast
 <br>
-+A complete list of candidates who received votes
+* A complete list of candidates who received votes
 <br>
-+The percentage of votes each candidate won
+* The percentage of votes each candidate won
 <br>
-+The total number of votes each candidate won
+* The total number of votes each candidate won
 <br>
-+The winner of the election based on popular vote
+* The winner of the election based on popular vote
 <br>

 ### Citations